 A tragic, story-based psychological adventure game, with elements of puzzle-solving, horror and fantasy. break; is an artistic inquiry into escapism and mental health.
 Designed to be a moving, personal experience, we limit our reliance on explicit narrative.
-As a result, any meaning that the player takes from the game will be a combination of implication and speculation.
-The nature of each reality determines it's aesthetic, some will be recognisable, many strange, and others achingly beautiful.
+As a result, any meaning that the player takes from the game is speculative.

 The core gameplay of break; revolves around decision making and leaps of understanding.
 There will be many clues spread throughout the world, and the only gate to progression is knowledge.
 Secondary gameplay is derived from games across a variety of genres, a decision which is always guided by how particular gameplay affects the player's emotional experience.